Akki-soni/Music-Player-Web/readme.md

 </p>

 <p align="center">
-  This is a simple Notes App built using HTML, CSS, and JavaScript.
-It allows users to create, view, edit, and delete notes.
-The application saves the notes in the browser's local storage, so they persist even after the page is refreshed.
+  A simple, user-friendly Music Player built using HTML, CSS, and JavaScript.
+This player allows users to play, pause, and switch between songs with basic controls.
 </p>

 ## 🚀 Features